New “spear phishing” is ultra-sneaky

 “People launching these types of attacks still use fear as the primary motivator for encouraging the users to take action.
 Fear is a very powerful motivator,” Woods said.

-Pro-active procedures block scams
+Pro-active procedures block spear phishing

 Reduce the odds